 Balaji defeated some reckless chiefs like Dhamaji Thorat, Krishnarao Khatavkar, Chandrasen Jadhav, Pant Pratinidhi, Santaji Jadhav and Udaji Chavan and kept his lordship unaffected.
 After the death of Chhatrapati Shahu, when the kings of Satara remained only nominal, the real power was exercised by the Peshwas.

-The Maratha Empire under the rule of Chhatrapati Shahu Maharaj:
+The Rule of Chhatrapati Shahu Maharaj

 Shahu was a charismatic and benevolent king.
-Shahu soon succeeded in gaining the allegiance of many powerful people (such as Bhosale, Holkar, Shinde, Gaikwad etc. of Nagpur province) who maintained Maratha dominance during Shahu’s rule.
+Shahu soon succeeded in gaining the allegiance of many powerful people (such as Bhosale, Holkar, Shinde, Gaikwad, etc. of Nagpur province) who maintained Maratha dominance during Shahu’s rule.

 Maratha domination extended beyond the borders of Maharashtra and into the western states of Gujarat, few parts of central India (Madhya Pradesh and Jharkhand), to the east (Orissa and Bengal) and to the north to Tamil Nadu and south to Karnataka.
 They ruled over several provinces (Indore, Baroda and Gwalior) in different parts of India and collected a quarter (revenue) from several states.

 Although Shahu officially declared his allegiance to the emperor of Delhi, it was a fact that the emperor was looking to the Marathas for his own protection.
 The Marathas played an important role in establishing and consolidating the power of the emperors at Delhi.

 Shahu had four wives, two sons and four daughters.
 Shahu Raje adopted Ranoji Lokhande who assumed the title Fatehsinh I Raje Bhosle in 1708.
 Then, Shahu Raje also adopted Rajaram II (grandson of his uncle Rajaram) in 1745.